Diversified exposure to emerging markets, seeking to capture value and growth

 Highlights

-The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, outperformed the Index in August 2023.
-We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Fund’s investable universe.
-Our bottom-up factor categories, valuation, earnings growth, technical (price momentum), and competitive strength, were all positive indicators during the month.
-Of our top-down indicators, macroeconomic and currency were positive.
-Country and sector were negative indicators in August.
+The Causeway Emerging Markets Fund (“Fund”), on a net asset value basis, outperformed the Index in October 2025.
+We use both bottom-up “stock-specific” and top-down factor categories to forecast alpha for the stocks in the Fund’s investable universe.
+Our bottom-up growth, technical (price momentum), and competitive strength factors were positive indicators during the month.
+Our corporate events factor was negative, and valuation was a neutral indicator.
+Our top-down currency and macroeconomic factors were positive indicators while country/sector aggregate was negative.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the Fund holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 Any securities identified and described in this report do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Diversification does not protect against market loss.
 Current and future holdings are subject to risk.
 The Fund may invest in derivatives, which are often more volatile than other investments and may magnify the Fund's gains or losses.
 Investing in ETFs is subject to the risks of the underlying funds.
 International and emerging markets investments may involve risk of capital loss from unfavorable fluctuation in currency values, from differences in generally accepted accounting principles or from social, economic or political instability in other nations.
 Emerging markets and smaller companies involve additional risks and higher volatility.